dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

     [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/25v08paf/)

-    > By default, 8 hard-coded resolutions are populated as options.
-You can show only a custom set of options by hardcoding them.
+    > By default, only 3 hard-coded resolutions (3840 x 2160, 1920 x 1080, 1280 x 720), are populated as options.
+You can show a customized set of options by hardcoding them.

     ```html
     <select class="dce-sel-resolution">
         <option class="dce-opt-gotResolution" value="got"></option>
-        <option data-width="1920" data-height="1080">1920 x 1080</option>
-        <option data-width="1280" data-height="720">1280 x 720</option>
+        <option data-width="1280" data-height="720">1280x720</option>
-        <option data-width="640" data-height="480">640 x 480</option>
+        <option data-width="1920" data-height="1080">1920x1080</option>
     </select>
     ```

     [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/tnfjks4q/)

     > Generally, you need to provide a resolution that the camera supports.
-However, in case a camera does not support the specified resolution, it usually uses the nearest supported resolution.
-As a result, the selected resolution may not be the actual resolution used.
-In this case, add an option with the class name `dce-opt-gotResolution` (as shown above) and the SDK will then use it to show the actual resolution.
+However, in case a camera does not support the specified resolution, it usually uses the cloest supported resolution.
+As a result, the selected resolution may not be the actual resolution.
+In this case, add an option with the class name `dce-opt-gotResolution` (as shown above) and the SDK will then use it to show the **actual resolution**.

     See also [UI customization samples](https://www.dynamsoft.com/barcode-reader/programming/javascript/samples-demos/ui-customization.html?ver=9.2.10&utm_source=guide).